vasi/ew-presentations/midcamp-2016-upgrades/README.md

 For a simple site, it's easy:

-* Create an empty D8 site
+1. Create an empty D8 site, install migrate_upgrade
-* Install migrate_upgrade from contrib
-* Visit `/upgrade', tell it how to connect to your D6/D7 database
+1. Visit `/upgrade', give D6/D7 DB credentials
-* Go!
+1. Go!

 All your settings and content will be pulled into D8!
 But still...

-* A lot of things aren't working quite yet, eg: multilingual content
+* Lots of things aren't working yet, eg: multilingual content
-* Have to rebuild custom modules and themes
+* Needs to rebuild custom modules and themes
-* Contrib modules you used to use may not be ready, eg: panels
+* Contrib modules may not be ready, eg: panels

 --end--

 ## Major upgrades, D8

-For a more complex site, you might just want to do a full site rebuild.
+For a more complex site, you might just want to do a site rebuild.

-* Build a nice new site from scratch, you'll like D8!
+* Build a nice new site from scratch
-* But still get some of the content from D6/D7
+* But still get some or all content from D6/D7
   * Run `drush migrate-upgrade --configure` to configure upgrade migrations without running them
-  * Then edit/remove migrate config files as desired, so only the things you want are migrated
+  * Then edit/remove migrate config files as desired
-  * Use `drush migrate-import` from migrate_tools to execute the migrations
+  * Use `drush migrate-import` from migrate_tools

 --end--